 Dry cauliflower off with a towel.
 Let cool for 10 minutes.
 After 10 minutes, check the cauliflower to see if any moisture remains and dry again, if so.

-Brush marinade across the whole cauliflower with a pasty brush.
+Brush half the Rustic Herb Marinade across the whole cauliflower with a pasty brush.
 Place in oven for 45 minutes.
 Last 5 minutes, broil to char the top of cauliflower slightly.

 When potatoes are done cooking, drain and add in butter, salt and pepper.
 Carefully use a hand mixer to blend together while pouring in the cashew milk.
 Alternatively, you can use a potato masher and mash the potatoes.

 Spread mashed potatoes on bottom of a serving dish.
 Add cauliflower head on top.
-And drizzle with Rustic Herb Sauce, sprinkle cranberries, pine nuts, leftover herbs and serve.
+And drizzle remaining Rustic Herb Sauce, sprinkle cranberries, pine nuts, leftover herbs and serve.

 Notes